New Bern NC History

 settlement called New Bern was hampered from the start due to poor planning,

-In late September of 1711 Tuscarora Indians, fed up with the broken promises and bad treatment they had
+September of 1711 Tuscarora Indians, fed up with the treatment they had

-received from the white men, attacked the new settlement and destroyed
+received from the white men attacked the settlement and destroyed

 crops, houses, and livestock and killed sixty some English settlers and as